SkPhilipp/hileco-boot/README.md

 hileco-boot-enabler
 ===================

-Functionality for `@Enable` Spring-Data like functionality for scanning the classpath for interfaces we can implement, based on annotations.
-The tests include a complete sample where marking an interface with an `@Mocked` annotation makes mock-implementations available for autowiring.
+Functionality so you can provide `@Enable` Spring-Data like functionality in your own libraries, for automated scanning of the classpath for usually proxy-implementable interfaces, based on annotation configuration.

-An end-user of the sample library would only have to mark their configuration with `@EnableMocking("package.with.services")`, and their services with `@Mocked`.
+The tests include a full sample where an end-user of the sample library would only have to mark their configuration with `@EnableMocking("package.with.services")`, and their services with `@Mocked`.
-The test implementation scans the referenced package for `@Mocked` annotated interfaces and registers mock implementations generated with Mockito to the applicationcontext.
+The test implementation then scans the referenced package for `@Mocked` annotated interfaces and registers mock implementations generated with Mockito to the applicationcontext, such that the mock implementations are used for autowiring.